 Security-wise delivery positions are nothing but a file that NSE uploads every day after end-of-day market data explaining total traded volume, delivery percentage, etc. of each stock traded in NSE.
 We can analyze this data using a stock screener like IntradayScreener.

 You can use IntradayScreener.com delivery scanner to find delivery scans.

-You can find stocks with increase in delivery percentage and increase in volumes.
-You can also see high volume stocks with how many times delivery has increased there .
-This delivery scanner will help you to understand and analyze security wise delivery positions effectively.
+You can find stocks with an increase in delivery percentage and an increase in volumes.
+You can also see high volume stocks with how many times delivery has increased there.
+This delivery scanner will help you to understand and analyze security-wise delivery positions effectively.